FormControl, FormGroup and FormBuilder in Angular Reactive Form

 ],

-ReactiveFormsModule provides a set of classes and directives which helps us to achieve many features to build Reactive forms, FormGroup and FormControl are one of them.
+ReactiveFormsModule provides a set of classes and directives which help us to achieve many features to build Reactive forms, FormGroup and FormControl are some of them.

-• FormControl: All input fields defined in HTML template are the instance of FormControl.
+• FormControl: All input fields defined in the HTML template are the instance of FormControl.

-• FormGroup: It is an instance of a set of FormControl is referred as FormGroup
+• FormGroup: It is an instance of a set of form controls referred to as FormGroup

 Below is the template code to create a basic input form.
 Note that, I have used formControlName for each field below.